PIQuIL/QuCumber/CONTRIBUTING.md

 tox -- -m "not slow"  # can pass pytest options after a double dash: --
 ```

-`tox` is currently set up to automatically generate coverage reports when run,
+`tox` is currently set up to build and test qucumber against several
+different versions of `PyTorch` (including the nightly release) on
+both Python 3.6 and 3.7.
+Also, `tox` is setup to automatically
-so you don't have to pass `--cov=qucumber`.
+generate coverage reports when run, so you don't have to pass `--cov=qucumber`.

 ### Building Documentation